pmorch/perl-Class-Storage/README.md

 # NAME

-Class::Unbless - unbless classes so they are rebless-able later.
+Class::Storage - remove blessing from objects so they are bless-able later.

 Handles blessed HASHes and ARRAYs